osilander/203.311/Week1/Week1.md

 As a little final exercise, we will look at the answers we have generated today, to do a numbers-based question.
 This is a purely numbers-based answer so hopefully this one will work (all being well), as it has in previous years.

 One last question: if you take the following numbers from your answers returned to the console from the short exercises, and place a comma between each answer what famous series of numbers do you get?
 Count only numeric characters from the first to the last, ignore spaces and the `[1]` line count from the R console.
+Some answers involve simple addition or subtraction e.g. '+1' on the 4th line.
 Write your answer in the box below:

 > Exercise A:	character 1
 >